 Drake-Sponsored Public Service Internships for Summer-Paid

-Twenty-four Drake Law Students completed Public Service Internships during Summer 2010 funded by grants obtained by the Law School from the Iowa Supreme Court’s Interest on Lawyer Trust Accounts (IOLTA) and from the U.S. Department of Agriculture, Federal Work Study funds (FWS) committed by Drake University, and Drake Law School scholarship funding.
-The 24 Public Service Interns represent 8% of the returning Law School student body.
+A number of law students participate in summer Public Service Internships funded by grants obtained by the Law School from the Iowa Supreme Court’s Interest on Lawyer Trust Accounts (IOLTA) and from the U.S. Department of Agriculture, Federal Work Study funds (FWS) committed by Drake University, and Drake Law School scholarship funding.

-For Summer 2011, it is anticipated that Drake Law School will be able to offer as many as twenty-three (23) paid public service internships: (1) Federal Work Study Poverty Law Internships (10 internships paying $15 per hour); (2) Federal Work Study-Other Public Service Agencies (3 internships paying $15 per hour); (3) Howard Fellowships at the Drake Legal Clinic (subject to the availability of funds, 2 internships, each with scholarship of 2-4 credits applied to summer 2011 tuition); (4) Drake Agricultural Law Center public service internships (8 internships, each with $2,500 living expense stipend).
+Drake Law School offers paid public service internships: (1) Federal Work Study Poverty Law Internships; (2) Federal Work Study-Other Public Service Agencies; (3) Howard Fellowships at the Drake Legal Clinic (subject to the availability of funds, 2 internships, each with scholarship of 2-4 credits applied to summer tuition); (4) Drake Agricultural Law Center public service internships with a paid stipend.

-Internships (1) and (2) require the public service agency to fund the local match ($1,371.30) for each internship.
+Internships (1) and (2) require the public service agency to fund the local match for each internship.
 Funding has been secured for the Poverty Law internships in (1).
-Due to budget cuts, it is possible that not all of the allocated internships under (2) will in fact be funded.

 Federal Work Study Community Service Internships for Summer-Paid

-In 2010 Drake allocated $60,000 in Federal Work Study (FWS) funds to support the Law School’s Summer Community Service internships, and this level of funding is anticipated for 2011.
-Law students will continue to earn $15 per hour.
+Drake University allocates Federal Work Study (FWS) funds to support the Law School’s Summer Community Service internships.
+Law students will earn $15 per hour.
 Participating students are paid; they do not earn academic credit for the FWS internships.

 Participating Public Service Programs

 Once the Poverty Law Internship positions have been filled, a determination will be made as to the number of internships that can be funded at other public service agencies who desire interns and can provide the requisite matching funds.
-We envision approximately ten to twelve interns will be placed through the FWS Poverty Law program in Summer 2011, and two to four interns with other public service agencies.
 In prior years we have funded internships with Midwest Environmental Justice Advocates, Iowa Coalition against Domestic Violence, Iowa Coalition Against Sexual Assault, Iowa Department of Natural Resources, Iowa Attorney General, American Judicature Society, and the Iowa Workers Compensation Commission.

 Local Match (25%) / Drake FWS Match (75%)